National and International clinical databases and registries

 The establishment of large patient based registries for specific diseases, clinical specialties and procedures is becoming commonplace in all aspects of healthcare.
 Not only are such registries an invaluable source of data for research, but also national standards for outcomes can be identified, against which individual hospitals can run prospective audit to compare their results adjusting for case mix and severity of illness.

 Consequently, such registries are having an increasingly profound influence on clinical practice, as well as to better understand the behaviour of patient sub-groups with respect to disease progression and response to therapeutic intervention.
-This would include the generation of risk stratification models that can be used at the point of care to guide clinical decision-making.
+This could include the generation of risk stratification models that can be used at the point of care to guide clinical decision-making.

-Dendrite web-based registries can be accessed using a standard web browser, allowing users to enter data without the need to install additional software or perform any complex system configurations.
+Dendrite's web-based registries can be accessed using a standard web browser, allowing users to enter data without the need to install additional software or perform any complex system configurations.
 The system allows the clinicians to enter patient information onto a database whether in hospital, from an office-based practice or even at home.

 Some of the key features of our bespoke registries include: